Self-Employed, With CancerSave as Favorite

 Lean on technology and services

 These days, people work anywhere and everywhere, no longer bound to the office or the desk thanks to technology.
 While you may be trying to limit expenditures, some investments in technology now might pay off grandly.
 Now's the time to decide if upgrading your laptop will make it easier and lighter to tote along to meetings and doctor's appointments.
-Consider other high-tech ways to improve or maintain access to your voice mail and email, such as a handheld PDA or a phone that allows you to get text messages and other communications.
+Consider other high-tech ways to improve or maintain access to your voice mail and email, such as a smart phone or tablet that allows you to get text messages and other communications.
 It's all about figuring out ways to conserve your energy for the real brain work.
 For instance, if you usually deliver projects yourself, inquire about a messenger service doing it for you or perhaps ask a family member or a neighborhood student who wants to make a little money.
 For personal purchases, consider shopping online more, to cut down on time spent running errands.
 You might even get groceries delivered after ordering them online or by telephone.
 Those with cancer who are used to being hard-charging have a tendency to work too much and rest too little.
 Try to take the long view—rest as much as you can, oversee others on the project, and focus on the fact you'll be up to speed sooner if you take care of yourself now.
 Rest is part of your treatment plan.

 Managing the cash flow